carlosetorresm/go-with-tests/README.md

 # GO WITH TEST

-This repository works as a learning guide where we make every step with a TDD approach.
+This repository works as a learning guide where we made every step with a TDD approach.

 **GO DOCUMENTATION**